-Instead of buying a brand-new car that will quickly depreciate in value, consider a low-mileage used vehicle that you can pay off quicker.
+Instead of buying a brand-new car that will quickly depreciate in value, consider a low-mileage used vehicle that you can pay off quicker, read this article from towingless for the best windshield wipers that you can install on a used vehicle.
 If you are hit with a case of the travel bug, look into these free travel hacks do so on a strict budget.
 This will definitely help you save more money in the long run while still achieving some of your post-grad dreams.

 Figure out your loan payments asap